The Board of Trustees

 Izzy - Isabella Guerrini de Claire

-Over the next eight years, I worked with Scottish Government agencies on the Circular Economy Strategy, ran a climate consultancy, mentored nearly one hundred climate-innovation start-ups through the Edinburgh Centre for Carbon Innovation, and co-founded Green Grow, a multi-award-winning circular mushroom-foods company.
+Over the next eight years, she worked with Scottish Government agencies on the Circular Economy Strategy, ran a climate consultancy, mentored nearly one hundred climate-innovation start-ups through the Edinburgh Centre for Carbon Innovation, and co-founded Green Grow, a multi-award-winning circular mushroom-foods company.

 Leona Graham